Low sperm count

-- Infection of testis and prostate gland: Tuberculosis, mumps, sexually transmitted diseases like Chlamydia, gonorrhoea.
+· Infection of testis and prostate gland caused by tuberculosis, mumps and sexually transmitted diseases like Chlamydia and gonorrhea

-- Genetic reasons: some males are born with small and undeveloped testis.
+· Genetic causes resulting in children born with small and undeveloped testis

-- Hormonal reasons: Some males have abnormal hormone production from the brain, causing small testis and low sperm count.
-However, these are not common.
+· Abnormal hormone production from the brain causing small testis and low sperm count.